SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Texas Southern University College of Pharmacy and Health Sciences discussed various topics, including the impact of health plans on pharmacy, science GPA challenges, differentiating between subjects, motivation for pharmacy, and readiness for pharmacy school.
-The interview may have been in an MMI format, as some responses indicated nondisclosure agreements, while other questions covered alumni support, school knowledge, and personal motivations for choosing the pharmacy profession.
+Students said the most difficult question asked at Texas Southern University College of Pharmacy and Health Sciences discussed various topics, including the impact of Obama's health plan on pharmacy, explaining low science GPA challenges, differentiating between physiology, psychology, and philosophy, expressing support for a potential dress code, and justifying interest in pharmacy in a sentence or two.
+The interview format may have been an MMI with potential nondisclosure agreements due to multiple mentions of nondisclosure and standard questions about academic readiness, school preferences, and professional affiliations.

 How long was the interview?